soulripper13/speedtest_rt_ru/README.md

 3. Call the service (no parameters required).

 #### Binary Updates
 QMS binary updates are handled by a GitHub Actions workflow in this repository.
-The workflow checks the upstream RT.RU binaries, updates the packaged `qms_lib` files when they change, and opens a pull request.
+The workflow checks the upstream RT.RU binaries, updates the packaged `qms_lib` files when they change, bumps the integration manifest version, and creates a GitHub release.

 #### Disable Automatic Speedtest Updates
 1. Go to **Settings → Devices & Services**.